zoometh/neonet/README.md

 ```
 https://github.com/historical-time/data-samples/blob/main/neonet/Roc%20du%20Dourgne_2023-07-30.csv

-"neonet-strati" is an  Shiny interactive app, while `neonet_strat` is a R function.
+The app is composed of an editable dataframe,"Site Startigraphy", and the complete dataset "All sites" (second tab panel)[^1].

-neonet-strati is an [online R Shiny interactive app](https://trainingidn.shinyapps.io/neonet-strati/).
-It is composed of an editable dataframe,"Site Startigraphy" (first tab panel), and the complete dataset "All sites"  (second tab panel)[^1].
+### Site Startigraphy panel

 The first tab panel, "Site Startigraphy", samples a site from the NeoNet dataset and allow to edit its stratigraphical relationships.